 To complete lots of small tasks quickly, translators either need all the necessary context to be readily available when they start, or they need to already have extensive knowledge about the product.
 This reduces orientation and linguistic review time, and it’s one of the main reasons scheduling translation blocks can be really valuable.

 When you’ve defined your cost model, iteration cadence, and context process, you’re ready to start making localization agile—and getting your content to end-users fast, in all your markets.

-In the second post in this series, I share some tips for getting agile localization right.
-In the meantime, find out how Microsoft Office, one of the most mature localization models in the whole industry, has shifted to the continuous localization model of today.
+If it's time to get tactical, check out our blog post called Agile Localization: Three Strategies for Making it Work.
+Also, find out how Microsoft Office, one of the most mature localization models in the whole industry, has shifted to the continuous localization model of today.